Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Related work

-Our specific strategy to approximate the loss function from random \markchange{``bursts''~\cite{frewen_exploration_2009}} of the dynamics shows parallels to several other computational techniques that implicitly exploit some form of hidden regularity of the problem.
+Our strategy to approximate the loss function from sparse samples of the dynamics shows parallels to other computational techniques that implicitly exploit some form of hidden regularity of the problem.

-In a recent publication~\cite{bittracher_probabilistic_2021}, some of the authors applied a discrete version of that strategy to time- and space-\emph{discrete} Markov chains.
-There it was postulated that the long-term behavior of a large (i.e., many-state) Markov chain is essentially determined by transitions between certain \emph{aggregates} of these states.
-We were able to show that the aggregates and the transition probabilities between them could be discovered from a vastly undersampled version of the transition matrix of the original chain (again obtained through random simulation bursts).
+In a recent publication~\cite{bittracher_probabilistic_2021}, a discrete version of the sparse sampling strategy to time- and space-\emph{discrete} Markov chains was proposed.
+There it was assumed that the long-term behavior of a large (i.e., many-state) Markov chain is essentially determined by transitions between certain \emph{aggregates} of these states.
+It was shown that the aggregates and the transition probabilities between them could be discovered from a vastly undersampled version of the transition matrix of the original chain (obtainable through simulations starting from random states).
+Some of the key ideas of \cite{bittracher_probabilistic_2021} will be exploited herein by putting them into the continuous setting.

-The fundamental idea behind both our discrete and continuous strategies is heavily inspired by the field of compressive sensing, see~\cite{foucart_mathematical_2013} for an introduction.
-The impressive feat of compressive sensing is its ability re-construct a signal (a high-dimensional vector) from far less samples than the Nyquist–Shannon sampling theorem would actually demand, i.e., to solve vastly underdetermined linear equations.
-The necessary assumption here is that the system is \emph{sparse} in some domain (for example the frequency domain), though the location or precise number of the sparse entries does not need to be known.
-In a way, the dominance of a Markov process by a single low-dimensional mechanism can be interpreted as a sort of ``non-linear dynamical sparsity'', as there are infinitely many other mechanisms that could, but do not, influence the process.
+The fundamental idea behind both the discrete and continuous sparse sampling strategies is heavily inspired by the field of compressive sensing, see~\cite{foucart_mathematical_2013} for an introduction.
+The impressive feat of compressive sensing is its ability to re-construct a signal (a high-dimensional vector) from far less samples than the Nyquist–Shannon sampling theorem would actually demand by means of solving vastly underdetermined linear equations.
+The necessary assumption is that the system is \emph{sparse} in some basis (for example the frequency domain), though the location or precise number of the sparse entries does not need to be known.
+In a way, the dominance of a Markov process by a single low-dimensional mechanism can be interpreted as a sort of ``non-linear dynamical sparsity''.